WongYC-66/react-MRLibrary/README.md

 3. done - add Craft tabs for craftable item in equipDetail and itemDetail

 ## Log - Aug 7 2024
-1. doing - revise sort to let exact match in show in top search result.
+1. done - revise sort to let exact match in show in top search result.

+## Log - Aug 8 2024
+1. done - Add in NPC page, also added into global search.
+2. done - Add in Quest and QuestDetail Page

 Next:
 - grouped by region ?